Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 After proceeding, you will the be prompted to download a `*.zip` file with your asset so that you can save its contents in the pandora-asset repository for committing it when it is ready.
 This file consists of a minimal `*.asset.ts` file for you to build upon and a placeholder version of the `graphics.json`.

+If you did not set up a local development environment as part of this tutorial, and cannot place these files in the according `src` folder of your locally checked out pandora-assets repository, so you can edit the `*.asset.ts` file in your coding editor (e.g. Visual Studio Code or VSCodium), then you can also cancel the download, after pressing the "Create" button.
+Or you hand the files over together with the image and the ready `graphics.json` to the person whom you are collaborating with on the asset for the coding part.

-The tab view will immediately switch to the asset-tab with your new item loaded, automatically equipping it on the editor character, too.
+After that, the tab view will immediately switch to the "Asset" tab with your new item loaded, automatically equipping it on the editor character, too.

 Please be aware that your asset is not saved in the editor, as the editor resets when it reloads or refreshes.
-Please make sure to export the asset you are making regularly and overwrite the `graphics.json` of the new asset with the one from the exported package, ~~unless you started the editor in the 'Load Assets From File System' mode~~ [Work In Progress - doesn't autosave yet].
+Please make sure to export the asset definition regularly and overwrite the content of the `graphics.json` of the new asset from the exported package on your local device.

-Hint: An alternative way to make your asset, and the potentially easier way when you are new to the process, is to edit an existing asset in the editor that is very similar to what you want to make.
-Basically, you look for an asset under the "Items"-tab that has a similar amount of layers and images and potentially similar modules and start editing it.
-In the most ideal case you just have to replace the images and export the graphics.json for usage in your new asset.
-More realistically, you may need to do more changes, but it may still be the fastest way to make your new asset, especially as you get more experience.
+You can do this on the "asset" tab with the button "Export definition to clipboard".
+Or use "Export archive" to download another ZIP file with everything, including the images you added.

 ## Making the asset images